eclipse/adore/README.md

 ## Quick Start Guide

 ### Prerequsits

+- Docker v20.10.17 or greater
+- docker compose v2.6.0 or greater
+- Make
+- Storage
+  - at least 2.5 GB to clone the repository
+  - at least 15 GB to build all necessary docker context

 Before you start make sure you have docker, docker compose, and make installed and configured for your system.
 To check this run the following commands:
 1. check your docker version: